-Interest rates
+Interest rates and credit checks

-Direct subsidized:

-- The interest rate for Federal Direct Subsidized Loans is fixed and is determined June 1 each year.
-Direct unsubsidized: - The interest rate for a Federal Direct Unsubsidized Loan is fixed.

-An origination fee is deducted from each disbursement.
-The fee is determined annually on October 1.
-No credit check is required.
+- Direct subsidized - o The interest rate for Federal Direct Subsidized Loans is fixed and is determined June 1 each year. - Direct unsubsidized - The interest rate for a Federal Direct Unsubsidized Loan is fixed. - An origination fee is deducted from each disbursement.
+The fee is determined annually on October 1. - No credit check is required.
 If a student is not in default on a prior educational loan, does not owe a repayment of federal grant funds, and meets federal aid eligibility requirements, a student will be approved to borrow the Direct loan.

 No payment is required while students are enrolled at least half-time.
-Repayment begins six months after graduation or if students drop below half-time status.
+Repayment begins six months after graduation, the student leaves college, or if students drop below half-time status.
 The standard repayment period is ten years.
 Students can apply for additional deferment of payments if students enroll in graduate school at least half-time, become unemployed, experience economic hardship, or meet other approved criteria.
 Students can view additional information by visiting https://studentloans.gov.